CyberFlameGO/svnpython/Doc/library/doctest.rst

    Optional argument *module_relative* specifies how the filenames in *paths* should be interpreted:

-   * If *module_relative* is ``True`` (the default), then each filename in *paths* specifies an OS-independent module-relative path.
+   * If *module_relative* is ``True`` (the default), then each filename specifies an OS-independent module-relative path.
 By default, this path is relative to the calling module's directory; but if the *package* argument is specified, then it is relative to that package.
 To ensure OS-independence, each filename should use ``/`` characters to separate path segments, and may not be an absolute path (i.e., it may not begin with ``/``).

-   * If *module_relative* is ``False``, then each filename in *paths* specifies an OS-specific path.
+   * If *module_relative* is ``False``, then each filename specifies an OS-specific path.
 The path may be absolute or relative; relative paths are resolved with respect to the current working directory.

-   Optional argument *package* is a Python package or the name of a Python package whose directory should be used as the base directory for module-relative filenames in *paths*.
+   Optional argument *package* is a Python package or the name of a Python package whose directory should be used as the base directory for module-relative filenames.
 If no package is specified, then the calling module's directory is used as the base directory for module-relative filenames.
 It is an error to specify *package* if *module_relative* is ``False``.

    Optional argument *setUp* specifies a set-up function for the test suite.
 This is called before running the tests in each file.
 The *setUp* function will be passed a :class:`DocTest` object.
 The setUp function can access the test globals as the *globs* attribute of the test passed.

    Optional argument *tearDown* specifies a tear-down function for the test suite.
    This is called after running the tests in each file.
 The *tearDown* function will be passed a :class:`DocTest` object.
 The setUp function can access the test globals as the *globs* attribute of the test passed.

    Optional argument *globs* is a dictionary containing the initial global variables for the tests.
 A new copy of this dictionary is created for each